munificent/craftinginterpreters/book/methods-and-initializers.md

 <aside name="return">

-It's like the initializer is implicitly wrapped in a bundle of code like:
+It's as if the initializer is implicitly wrapped in a bundle of code like this:

 ```lox
 fun create(klass) {